Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with

-The representation of Meixner polynomials given in Proposition \ref{prp:mmeix} leads, not surprisingly, to interpret these as the Bernstein-B\'{e}zier coefficients of the multiple Laguerre polynomials (for any choice of basis), up to proportionality constants.
+The representation of Meixner polynomials given in Proposition \ref{prp:mmeix} leads us, not surprisingly, to interpret these as the Bernstein--B\'{e}zier coefficients of the multiple Laguerre polynomials (for any choice of basis), up to proportionality constants.
 Note that, for products of Poisson distributions we can write